 - Eagle Creek Reservoir

 - Wabash River Basin

 - Western Lake Erie Basin

-2019 Sediment and Nutrient Load Reductions for Indiana's Congressional Districts
+2022 Sediment and Nutrient Load Reductions for Indiana's Congressional Districts- coming soon

 - 1st Congressional District

 - 3rd Congressional District

 For previous years' data, please visit the archive.